Email Marketing Best Practices for Your Directory Business That Drive Results

 According to Campaign Monitor, the ROI for email marketing can be as high as 4400%.
 That’s $44 for every dollar spent on an email marketing campaign.

 It should not be an exaggeration if we say email marketing best practices are in the heart of digital marketing.
-Because it brings results the quickest time possible with the highest ROI.
+Because it brings results in the quickest time possible with the highest ROI.

 Now, as we are writing email marketing best practices for directory website, you need to know the average open rate and click rate among different industries: